-Water services are also provided to a number of properties outside the standard service area.
+Water services are also provided to a number of properties outside the declared service area.
 The standard of service to these properties may not be equal to that provided to properties within the standard service area because they have typically been connected via infrastructure that is not designed or built to Council standards.

-No future properties outside the water service area can be connected to the water supply system without Council approval, in accordance with standards for the planning, design and construction of water supply infrastructure.
+No future properties outside the declared water service area can be connected to the water supply system.